 Medical inhibition of proteins which increase the level of triglycerides is therefore an obvious target for new drugs, concludes Anne Tybjærg-Hansen.

-Explore further: Slightly elevated blood glucose levels increase risk of heart disease
+Explore further: Danish researchers predict risk of valvular heart disease